-Be wary if you are borrowing money from an overseas entity to purchase an investment property which is not in the usual business of lending money.
+Be wary if you are borrowing from an overseas lender to purchase an investment property which is not in the usual business of lending money.

 You would be purchasing what is referred to as "second-hand property" and not a new dwelling and in order for the overseas entity lending the money to obtain FIRB approval for a mortgage securing the loan, one of the following options needs to apply:

 - The Purchaser will use the Property as their principal place of residence;

 - The Purchaser will use the Property for staff accommodation.

 The FIRB will not give approval if you are buying second-hand property which you intend to use as an investment property.

 The situation would be different if you were buying a new dwelling.

 If you are intending to buy the second-hand property with overseas funding you would need to obtain FIRB approval and you would ideally include a clause in your purchase contract, your proposed purchase would need to have a conditional clause so that your obligation to purchase the Property would be subject to obtaining the FIRB approval.

 There are specific additional tests for a foreign lender which is not a foreign government investor nor an ADI (i.e. authorised deposit-taking institution) (or a subsidiary of an ADI) when taking security over residential land.
 If a non-ADI foreign lender, which is not a foreign government investor, wishes to take a security interest (i.e. mortgage) over residential land the moneylending exemption will only apply if the lender (or its holding entity) is otherwise licensed as a financial institution (whether or not in Australia) and either has at least 100 holders of its securities or is listed on a stock exchange (whether or not in Australia).
 The exemption is meant to apply to a moneylender which is in effectively in the business of lending money.